ACharbonneau/ubiquitous-succotash/1_preprocess/ConsPeaks.md

 So, the basic flow here is to

 1. Download the UCSC MySQL database (Hg38) and set up a MySQL server.
 2. Use a liftover version of SNP list (Hg37 to Hg38) to find SNPs.
-I had to use the online liftover tool: https://genome.ucsc.edu/cgi-bin/hgLiftOver
+I had to use the online liftover tool

-- Original Genome: Human
-- Original Assembly: Feb.
-2009 (GRCh37/hg19
-- New Genome: Human
-- New Assembly: Dec.
-2013 (GRCh38/hg38))
-- Minimum ratio of bases that must rempa: .95

 3. Do SNP filtering
 4. Retain the SNP names, but ignore the locations (which are now for Hg38)